 Diesel fuel is important to the U.S. economy

-Most of the products we use are transported by trucks and trains with diesel engines, and most construction and farming equipment also have diesel engines.
+Most of the products we use are transported by trucks and trains with diesel engines, and most construction, farming, and military vehicles and equipment also have diesel engines.
 As a transportation fuel, diesel fuel offers a wide range of performance, efficiency, and safety features.
 Diesel fuel also has a greater energy density than other liquid fuels, so it provides more useful energy per unit of volume.

 Diesel fuel is used for many tasks